DoctorKhan/Manual-Override-Book/src/20_stage_cosmic_rhythm/20_rubber_hand_revelation.md

 ### Why the Sampling Rate Matters

-Marcus explained that practices like meditation and self-observation initially increase your sampling rate - you pay MORE attention to what's happening.
-"This is why practices can initially make things more intense.
-You're becoming aware of identifications that were previously unconscious."
+**Meta**: "Here's the fascinating pattern, Sarah.
+Practices like meditation and self-observation initially increase your sampling rate - you pay MORE attention to what's happening."

+**Dr. Neural**: "This is why practices can initially make things more intense.
+You're becoming aware of identifications that were previously unconscious.
+It's like turning up the volume on what was already playing in the background."

-"But here's the key," he continued.
-"Once you become aware of the cosmic rhythm, you can consciously navigate it instead of being unconsciously swept along by it."
+**Sage**: "But here's the key - once you become aware of the cosmic rhythm, you can consciously navigate it instead of being unconsciously swept along by it."

+**Meta**: "It's a classic systems pattern: first you increase awareness of the system, then you develop the capacity to influence it."

 ### The Functional Nature of Forgetting